peter-amerkhanian/OLD-peter-amerkhanian.github.io/content/post/rent-v-buy/index.md

   - 2.) renting one instead and investing the dollar amount that would have been your down-payment

 ### A Note on `numpy-financial`
 At one point in time, `numpy`, the popular Python numerical analysis library, included 10 specialized functions for financial analysis.
 Given their specific nature, they were eventually removed from `numpy`, I think in 2019 ([learn about why that is here](https://numpy.org/neps/nep-0032-remove-financial-functions.html)) and are now available in the separate library, `numpy-financial`.
-The library still seems focused on the same [10 core functions](https://numpy.org/numpy-financial/latest/), which handle tasks like cacluating loan payment amounts given some inputs, and applied financial economics tasks like calculating time value of money.
+The library still seems focused on the same [10 core functions](https://numpy.org/numpy-financial/latest/), which handle tasks like calculating loan payment amounts given some inputs, and applied financial economics tasks like calculating time value of money.
 Cool...
 Anyways, I'll use it to create an amortization schedule for a mortgage.